eclipse-opendut/opendut/doc/src/user-manual/test-execution.md

         --config-file <CONFIG_FILE>  Path to the JSON-formatted executor configuration file -h, --help                       Print help

-Note that the `volumes`, `devices`, `ports`, and `command` arguments are currently unused and will not be considered during test execution.
+Note that the `volumes`, `devices`, and `ports` arguments are currently unused and will not be considered during test execution.

 ### Configuration File Format
 A JSON configuration file for a test executor that is passed to CLEO may look as follows.